Kurlan/scrappy-home-automation/_posts/2017-01-29-setting-up-pi.md

 After some boot screens you should eventually get to the desktop GUI.

-{% include images.html name="jessie-desktop.jpg" caption="Wow, a complete linux GUI!" %}
+{% include images.html name="jessie-desktop.jpg" caption="Wow, a complete Linux GUI!" %}

-Open a terminal (find it by clicking on the `Menu` button on the top right) and we will get start setting up your pi.
+Open the `Terminal` (find it by clicking on the `Menu` button on the top left) and we will get start setting up your pi.
 First things first, it's important to do some general setup.
 Type in:

 ```shell
 sudo rasp-config